+The equity of the sole proprietorship comes from the private assets of the owner.
+The size of a sole proprietorship will therefore normally be limited.
 The entrepreneur pays income tax on the profits made with the sole proprietorship.
 The entrepreneur is legally obliged to keep records, but has no obligation to publish the financial position of the company.